parsampsh/adminx/doc/04_models.md

 ]);
 ```

-This feature adds a item to admin panel menu and users can manage that model by clicking that link.
+This feature adds an item to admin panel menu and users can manage that model by clicking that link.

 All of config options: